nicopicchio/api-express-intro/README.md

 1. Set up and install express using the steps above.
 2. Implement the Hello!
 API endpoint from above.
 3. Make a request to the endpoint using `curl`, your browser, a `fetch` request from the Developer Console, and an API testing tool such as Insomnia or Postman.
 4. Look at the express documentation for the [request](https://expressjs.com/en/4x/api.html#req) object.
 Update the handler to log out the following information from the request object: baseUrl, ip, protocol, method.
+What other information might be useful from the request object in a real API?

 ## Adding Routes
 We can add as many routes as we like with express.
 To add another route that returns `{ msg: 'Goodbye'}`: